 During business hours, Broward College is open to students, faculty, staff, contractors, and guests.
-During nonbusiness hours, access to Broward College facilities is facilitated by a Broward College issued Faculty or Staff ID access badge, key or by admittance via the Campus Safety Department.
+During non-business hours, access to Broward College facilities is facilitated by a Broward College issued Faculty or Staff ID access badge, key or by admittance via the Public Safety Department.
 The amount of access granted to an individual depends on the intended space usage, status of enrollment or employment, and community safety.
-After-hour users of campus buildings are strongly encouraged to take special personal precautions such as locking the office doors where they are working.
+During routine business hours, exterior doors to academic and administrative buildings are unlocked.
+Generally, exterior doors are locked after the last scheduled activity.
+After-hour users of these buildings are strongly encouraged to take special personal precautions, such as locking the office doors where they are working.
 Persons working alone and after hours should be careful when using bathroom and break areas.
-Persons working late are also encouraged to notify the Campus Safety Department of their presence.
+Persons working late are also encouraged to notify the Public Safety Department of their presence.
 In the case of periods of extended closing, the College will admit only those essential personnel, contractors, and/or vendors with prior approval.
 Facilities such as Tigertail Lake Recreational Center, on-campus libraries, Bailey Concert Hall, and the Omni Auditorium may have individual hours which vary depending upon the time of the year or a scheduled event.
 These facilities will be secured according to schedules developed by the department responsible.
 Broward College has no residential facilities.